 To support high-performance, cost-effective project outcomes through an early analysis of the interrelationships among systems.

-Starting in predesign and continuing throughout the design phases, identify and use opportunities to achieve synergies across disciplines and building systems.
-Use the analyses described below to inform the owner’s project requirements (OPR), basis of design (BOD), design documents, and construction documents.
-Conduct analyses in site selection and energy-related systems (1 point).
+Beginning in pre-design and continuing throughout the design phases, identify and use opportunities to achieve synergies across disciplines and building systems described below.
+Use the analyses to inform the owner’s project requirements (OPR), basis of design (BOD), design documents, and construction documents.

-Perform a preliminary energy analysis before the completion of schematic design that explores how to reduce energy loads for the interior design project and accomplish related sustainability goals by questioning default assumptions and testing options.
-Assess at least two potential options associated with each of the following in terms of project and human performance:
+Perform a preliminary “simple box” energy modeling analysis before the completion of schematic design that explores how to reduce energy loads in the building and accomplish related sustainability goals by questioning default assumptions.
+Assess at least two potential strategies associated with each of the following:

 - Basic envelope attributes.
-Insulation values, window-to-wall ratios, glazing characteristics, shading, window operability.
+Assess insulation values, window-to-wall ratios, glazing characteristics, shading, and window operability.

 - Lighting levels.
-Interior surface reflectance values and lighting levels in occupied spaces.
+Assess interior surface reflectance values and lighting levels in occupied spaces.

 - Thermal comfort ranges.
 Assess thermal comfort range options.

 - Plug and process load needs.
-Reducing plug and process loads through programmatic solutions such as equipment and purchasing policies or layout options.
+Assess reducing plug and process loads through programmatic solutions (e.g., equipment and purchasing policies, layout options).

-Document how the above analysis informed interior design decisions in the project’s OPR and BOC and the interior design of the project, including the following, as applicable:
+Document how the above analysis informed design and building form decisions in the project’s OPR and BOD and the eventual design of the project, including the following, as applicable:

-- elimination and/or significant downsizing of building systems (e.g., HVAC, lighting, controls, exterior materials, interior finishes, functional program elements);
+- Elimination and/or significant downsizing of building systems (e.g., HVAC, lighting, controls, Exterior materials, interior finishes, and functional program elements); and

-- Fixture and fitting water demand.
-Assess flow and flush fixture demand volumes, calculated in accordance with WE Prerequisite Water-Use Reduction.
+- Indoor water demand.
+Assess flow and flush fixture design case demand volumes, calculated in accordance with WE Prerequisite Indoor Water-Use Reduction.